-SAI Global has just released the 2018 version of AS/NZS ISO 17025 the updated laboratory accreditation standard, and NATA has finally explained how they will approach the implementation.
+SAI Global has just released the 2018 version of AS/NZS ISO 17025 the updated laboratory accreditation standard, and NATA has explained how they will approach the implementation.
 So it’s time to start thinking about how you will approach the changes.
 (If you need extra help getting on top of the changes, we can help your organisation through our ISO 17025: 2017 Transition With Confidence programs).

 What you need to know.

 (No time?
 Jump straight to our five steps to compliance).

 The changes made to ISO 17025 are designed to:

 - promote increased confidence in the results your laboratory is producing,